-East Central College received three Silver Cup awards in the National Council for Marketing & Public Relations (NCMPR) Medallion Awards.
+East Central College received three silver medals in the National Council for Marketing & Public Relations (NCMPR) Medallion Awards.

 The ECC communication and marketing team nabbed the second-place trophies, virtually, in the social media, brochure and crises communication categories.
 The award ceremony was held remotely on Oct.
 16.

 The NCMPR annually recognizes outstanding achievement in design and communication in each of its seven districts.
 The Medallion Awards are exclusive to marketing and public relations professionals at two-year colleges.

 ECC is in NCMPR District 5, which includes Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, the Canadian province of Manitoba, Puerto Rico and Virgin Islands.